-Parents are given a sterile container and are shown how to collect the urine specimen with guidance from the nursing staff.
+Parents are given a sterile container and are shown how to collect the urine specimen.
+Parents will be guided by the nursing staff.

 Be careful not to touch the open rim of the container with your fingers as this may contaminate the specimen with germs.
-With babies, it is just the case of trying to catch a sample.
+In babies it is just the case of trying to catch a sample.

-What if my child is unable to produce a urine sample while in hospital?
+What happens if my child is unable to produce a urine sample while in hospital?

-Your nurse will give you a sterile bowl and container to take home with you.
+Your nurse will give you a sterile bowl and a sterile container to take home with you.
 It is important that you bring the sample back to the hospital as soon as possible.
 Ideally the sample should be kept in a cool environment or transported on ice.